More on Antidepressants

 While SSRIs do not appear to differ in overall tolerability, the reported incidences of specific side effects vary.
 Antidepressants have some different pharmacological characteristics, this means that patients may respond differently to certain SSRIs or experience different side effects with different drugs.

-The SSRIs as a class produce a variety of sexual side effects, including anorgasmia, decreased libido, and impotence.
+The SSRIs as a class produce a variety of sexual side effects, including anorgasmia, decreased libido, impotence, and delayed ejaculation.
 Analysis of the clinical trials suggests that fluvoxamine and fluoxetine are less likely to produce sexual side effects than paroxetine and sertraline.
 Paroxetine appears to cause the highest rate of sexual dysfunction.
 Citalopram has been associated with loss of libido and may be associated with a relatively higher level of sexual dysfunction compared with sertraline.

 The SSRIs are reported to cause sexual dysfunction in the following descending order of frequency: citalopram 72.7%; paroxetine 70.7%; sertraline 62.9%; fluvoxamine 62.3%; fluoxetine 57.7%28.